Anton-PG/pgsql-for-you/README.md

 - Correction of errors in the documentation, translation, adding new documentation.
 - Сreate scripts for opening connection pools.
 - Writing a playbook for other cluster solutions.
+- Optimization of algorithms for calculating DBMS configurations

 # Contact for communication
 - MAIL:     postgresqlclsearch@gmail.com
 - Telegram: +7(901)187-51-47
 - Viber:    +7(901)187-51-47